marten-seemann/draft-seemann-quic-nat-traversal/draft-seemann-quic-nat-traversal.md

 This mode needs to be negotiated during the handshake; see
 {{negotiate-extension}}.

+# Candidate Discovery and Exchange

 ## Gathering Address Candidates

 The gathering of address candidates is out of scope for this document.
 Endpoints MAY use the logic described in {{Sections 5.1.1 and 5.2 of RFC8445}}, or they MAY use address candidates provided by the application.

-## Sending Address Candidates to the Client
+## Advertising Server Address Candidates

 The server advertises its address candidates using ALTERNATIVE_ADDRESS frames, as defined in {{ALTERNATIVE-ADDRESS}}.
 Each frame advertises the complete set of